Spring in Lombard

 - Find upcoming community events and Village Meetings on our Village Calendar.

-- Lombard's Lilac Time officially begins on May 6, 2017, with the crowning of the Lilac Queen during coronation in Lilacia Park.
+- Lombard's Lilac Time officially begins on May 3, 2019, and attend the crowning of the Lilac Queen during a ceremony on May 4 in Lilacia Park.
 The festival includes two full weeks of events including family fun in Lilacia Park, concerts, the Art and Craft Fair, tours with the Historical Society and so much more!
-The festival ends on Sunday, May 21, with the Lilac Time Parade down Main Street.
+The festival ends on Sunday, May 19, with the Lilac Time Parade down Main Street.
 Visit www.lombardlilactime.com for a complete list of events!

 Preparing for April ShowersSpring weather in the Midwest can bring a lot of rain to your property.
 Are you prepared?
 Find out more in the resources below.